-See Related: Fun & Best Things to Do in La Jolla, California
+See Related: Things to Do in La Jolla, California

 13. Manzanita Lake

-Manzanita Lake is located inside Lassen Volcanic National Park and is one of the northernmost lakes in northern California and to the east of Shasta Lake and the city of Redding.
+Manzanita Lake is located inside Lassen Volcanic National Park.
+It is one of the northernmost lakes in northern California and to the east of Shasta Lake and the city of Redding.
 The park has several volcanoes, more than 100 miles of trails, and geothermal areas to explore.

 Manzanita Lake is a popular destination for trout fishing and offers some incredible views of the surrounding volcanic mountains.
 The lake doesn’t allow motorized boats, so your fishing trip will feel quite peaceful.